sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

       **DIRECTOR** | Dan Edge (he/him)\
       **PRODUCER** | Pippa Kyle (she/her)\
       **MUSICAL DIRECTOR** |  Matt Gould (he/him)
-metaTitle: Assassins plays at the Bridewell Theatre from 23-27 September 2025
+metaTitle: Assassins, by Stephen Sondheim and John Weidman, plays at the Bridewell Theatre from 23-27 September 2025
+metaDescription: Assassins, by Stephen Sondheim and John Weidman, is timely musical that explores the darkness in those that the American Dream leaves behind.
+It is part of Sedos’ 2025 season and plays at the Bridewell Theatre from 23-27 September 2025
 ---
 **"Everybody has the right to their dreams.”**